Q:

 A:

-Birmingham Quality does accept late results for a limited period after a Distribution has closed.
+Birmingham Quality does accept late results (with the exception of POCT schemes) for a limited period after a Distribution has closed.

 Late results can be entered online in the usual way after the closing date and at any time up until the close of the next distribution.
 The data entry page will show (Amendment / Late request) after the Distribution number.
 Your results will be incorporated into your laboratory's cumulative data and a new report marked LATE will be uploaded to the web along with the current report.
 100% participation with EQA services is expected, however 1 set of late and 1 set of amended results is allowed every 12 months.
 The number of LATEs are logged on the Participation Summary page.